Whatever Happened to the Likely Lads?: Context

-Friends of the Lads who are regularly spoken of but never seen include Frank Clark (Bob's original choice for best man, who had the same name as a Newcastle United player of the time), and Nigel "Little Hutch" Hutchinson (a sex-mad pal, who frequently has a racing tip for Terry).
-A new friend of Bob's, affable Londoner Alan Boyle (Julian Holloway), appears in "Guess Who's Coming to Dinner" and "The Ant and the Grasshopper" with his wife Brenda.

-The episodes "I'll Never Forget Whatshername" and "Storm in a Tea Chest" were based in part on elements in the 1960s episode "Where Have All the Flowers Gone?"

 The titles for the 1974 Christmas Special call the show simply The Likely Lads.
-The opening scenes are set in late September, on the day of Terry's successful driving test.

 Exterior shots were filmed on Tyneside and around the north-east, while interiors were shot at the BBC Television Centre in London.

-The genuine affection held by Clement and La Frenais for the golden age of films is reflected in the programme.
-For instance, nearly all of the episode titles (from "Strangers on a Train" to "The Shape of Things to Come") are based on the titles of well-known films; and the script frequently features jokes about popular films (such as Terry's dig at Bob, on learning that he is becoming middle class, that his new friends include "Bob and Carole, and Ted and Alice" – a reference to the 1969 film of that name).

 The BBC decided not to commission a third series of the show, partly because Dick Clement and Ian La Frenais had written a pilot script for another 1973 series, entitled Seven of One, in which Ronnie Barker appeared in seven different situations from different writers, each of which was a try-out for a possible series.
 The BBC decided they liked one by Clement and La Frenais, who found themselves suddenly offered a new series, starring Barker, which became the television comedy Porridge.

 Writing and production for the new show, which debuted in the autumn of 1974 and ran for three series, made it difficult to schedule a further series of The Likely Lads.
 Instead, Clement and La Frenais began to develop a one-off script, which became The Likely Lads feature film, which was eventually made in 1976.

+Home media

+The complete first and second series of the 1970s show (including the Christmas special) were made available in the UK on Region 2 DVD.